majestrate/pogger/readme.md

 ### Future Licensing

-It is understoos that GPL is a dirty word outside of the FOSS ecosystem.
+It is understood that GPL is a dirty word outside of the FOSS ecosystem.
 If you are a large organization with specialized needs that GPL3 complicates, please feel free to reach out on negotiating commcercial subscription licensing.